-Each one of these wines are amazing on their own but can also be paired with salads, soft mild cheeses, pastries and fruit.
+Each one of these wines is amazing on their own but can also be paired with salads, soft mild cheeses, pastries, and fruit.
 According to Benjamin he suggests taking it a step further try Moscato with spicy food, stating, the sweetness of the wine counteracts the heat of the spice.

 Moscatos are great in cocktails.
 We all know the summertime classic, Sangria but I decided to concoct something for the more adventurous Sipper.

-Despite the name this is a refreshing crisp aromatic cocktail with bright notes of citrus and fresh greens with a surprising kick of spice as the finish.
+Despite the name, this is a refreshing crisp aromatic cocktail with bright notes of citrus and fresh greens with a surprising kick of spice at the finish.

 1-2 drops anise extract

 1-2 fresh sage leaves